mapillary/mapillary_tools/README.md

 `video_process_and_upload` tool will run `video_sample`, `process` and `upload` tools consecutively with combined required and optional arguments.

-### Usage examples
+### Examples

- - sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 1 second, ie one video frame every second.
+ - Sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 1 second, ie one video frame every second.
 Process and upload resulting video frames for user `mapillary_user`, reading geotag data from a gpx track stored in `path/to/gpx_file` video, assuming video start time can be extracted from the video file.

 ```bash
 mapillary_tools video_process_and_upload --import_path "path/to/images" --video_file "path/to/video" --user_name "mapillary_user" --advanced --gps_source "gpx" --gps_source_path "path/to/gpx_file" --video_sample_interval 1
 ```

-## Process unit tools
+## Process Unit Tools

 Process unit tools are tools executed by the `process` tool.
 Usage of process unit tools might require some experience with the import tools and requires the flag `--advanced` to be passed.